Sharkawy777/HospitalMS/README.md

 # Hospital-Management-System

-# Project was developed with php native & Mysql database By
+# Project was developed with php native & Mysql database

 # The Services the System provides: